There are no job openings at the moment, but check with us periodically for new opportunities.

 • Coordinate with Development teams of individual current or prospective clients on crafting proposals for dynamic Big Bowl of Ideas concepts.

-• As applicable to the proposal, reporting, and research processes this role supports, track grant deadlines to support timely submission of materials to funders.
+• Track grant deadlines to support timely submission of materials to funders.

 • BA or MA in Business Administration or Business Management, or 3+ years work experience in building and leading development teams, in the nonprofit or B2B sales worlds.